 Close GoGui when not computing any move to free up GPU and RAM from KataGo, and let the equipment rest.

-For out of the box package try paid Zen engine for CPU, it's best for simple equipment Zenith Go 7 Zen
+For out of the box solution try paid Zen engine for CPU, it's best for simple equipment and a great opponent against Japanese players Zenith Go 7 Zen

 How to do it really well, the fine points:

 You can expand the upper time limit for the AI from 120 seconds to 210 seconds!!!